orchidsoftware/orchid.software/docs/en/hig/navigation.md

 ## Command Bar

 Command Bar is a horizontal button bar with hierarchical drop-down menus.
-Menu items can either trigger an action, open a menu, or work as a toggle.
+Menu items can either trigger an action or open a dropdown menu.

 Usage recommendations: